harvard-lil/scoop/README.md

   --capture-certificates-as-attachment-timeout <number>  Max time Scoop will wait for the certificates capture process to complete, in ms. (default: 10000)
   --capture-window-x <number>                            Width of the browser window Scoop will open to capture, in pixels. (default: 1600)
   --capture-window-y <number>                            Height of the browser window Scoop will open to capture, in pixels. (default: 900)
+  --screenshot-max-width <number>                        Clip full-page screenshots to this width, in pixels.
+0 means no limit. (default: 0)
+  --screenshot-max-height <number>                       Clip full-page screenshots to this height, in pixels.
+0 means no limit. (default: 0)
   --max-capture-size <number>                            Size limit for the capture's exchanges list, in bytes. (default: 209715200)
   --max-video-capture-size <number>                      Size limit for the video attachment, in bytes.
 Scoop will not capture video attachments larger than this. (default: 209715200)
   --auto-scroll <bool>                                   Should Scoop try to scroll through the page? (choices: "true", "false", default: "true")